mdn/content/files/en-us/web/api/web_authentication_api/webauthn_extensions/index.md

 - Processed by: User agent
 - Specification: [Secure Payment Confirmation](https://w3c.github.io/secure-payment-confirmation/)

-Allows a relying party to request the creation of a WebAuthn credential that may be used –by both the Relying Party and other parties– with Secure Payment Confirmation; see [Using Payment Request API for Secure Payment Confirmation](/en-US/docs/Web/API/Payment_Request_API/Using_with_Secure_Payment_Confirmation).
+Allows a relying party to request the creation of a WebAuthn credential that may be used – by both the Relying Party and other parties – with Secure Payment Confirmation; see [Using Secure Payment Confirmation](/en-US/docs/Web/API/Payment_Request_API/Using_secure_payment_confirmation).

 #### Input